Quasi-sure essential supremum and applications to finance: Introduction

 \section{Introduction}

-We place ourselves in the so-called quasi-sure setting where the unique probability measure prevailing on the state space is replaced by a set of measures which is neither supposed to be dominated, nor supposed to be compact and we introduce a notion of essential supremum.
-When the quasi-sure support of some random variable $X$ is assumed to be an upper semi-analytic measurable random set, we show that this essential supremum exists and is also upper semi-analytic.
-We prove that (under suitable assumptions) the quasi-sure essential supremum of $h(X)$ is the supremum of $h$ on the quasi-sure support of $X,$ generalizing the uni-prior result of \cite{BCL}.
+We place ourselves in the so-called quasi-sure setting where the unique probability measure prevailing on the state space is replaced by a set of measures $\Pc$ which is neither supposed to be dominated, nor supposed to be compact.
+One may wonder whether it is still possible to define an essential supremum with respect to $\Pc$ for a collection of real-valued functions $X_i$ where $i$ belongs to an arbitrary index set $I$.
+The answer is yes if we choose the right notion of measurability for the $X_i$.
+Then, our essential supremum inherits the same type of measurabilty.

-We show that our quasi-sure essential supremum is well-suited for financial applications.
-The reliance on a single probability measure has long been questioned in the economic literature and is often referred to as Knightian uncertainty, in reference to \cite{Kni}.
+Our quasi-sure essential supremum is well-suited for financial applications.
+Indeed, the reliance on a single probability measure has long been questioned in the economic literature and is often referred to as Knightian uncertainty, in reference to \cite{Kni}.
 In a financial context, it is called model-risk and also has a long history, we refer to \cite{OW18} and the references therein.
 Here, we consider the quasi-sure (or multiple-priors) approach developed in \cite{BN}.
 As the set of probability measures can vary between a singleton and all the probability measures on a given space, this formulation encompasses a wide range of settings, including the classical one.
 As the set of priors is not assumed to be dominated, this has raised challenging mathematical questions and has lead to the development of innovative tools such as quasi-sure stochastic analysis, non-linear expectations and G-Brownian motions.
-On these topics, we refer among others to \cite{DM06}, \cite{pg07} or \cite{SoToZa11}. \\
+On these topics, we refer among others to \cite{DM06}, \cite{pg07} or \cite{SoToZa11}.
+In \cite{Bart216}, the Choquet theorem is generalized to conditional sublinear expectation for upper semi-analytic functions.